 The only OpenCL implementation entity that has ownership and displacement knowledge about all buffer and sub-buffers in system is OpenCL Runtime itself.
 Runtime should take required actions to synchronize data when user performs any action that may modify buffer or its sub-buffers.
+Data validity in sub-buffers and management should follow the same principles as described in paragraph 4.7.3.

 MIC Device Agent Buffers Implementation Considerations